Biden makes the case at the UN for using 'relentless diplomacy' instead of military might to solve global crises | NewsChannel 3-12

 “US military power must be our tool of last resort, not our first and should not be used as an answer to every problem we see around the world,” Biden said.
 “Indeed, today many of our greatest concerns cannot be solved or even addressed through the force of arms.
 Bombs and bullets cannot defend against Covid-19 or its future variants.”

+“I stand here today for the first time in 20 years with the United States not at war.
+We’ve turned the page,” Biden said.

-The President said that, despite some apprehension from its allies, the US was committed to working with partners around the world to collectively tackle these challenges and stressed the importance of working within the framework of multilateral institutions like the United Nations.
+Despite some apprehension from its allies, Biden said the US was committed to working with partners around the world to collectively tackle challenges, and stressed the importance of working within the framework of multilateral institutions like the United Nations.

 “It is a fundamental truth of the 21st century that within each of our countries and as a global community that our own success is bound up in others succeeding as well.
 To deliver for our own people we must also engage deeply with the rest of the world,” Biden said.